rebootl/revampit-rework/README.md

       -w /app \
       denoland/deno:latest \
       deno run --allow-all ./dbscripts/00_setup-database.ts

+NOTE: Run this for the respective database scripts as needed.

 NOTE: This creates the database file with root permissions.
 Eventually you'll want to correct this: